Family and Medical Leave Act (FMLA)

 Code timecard according to the guidance above.
 Payroll will split timecard appropriately between STD and AL or LWOP, upon receipt of payment advice from Employee Benefits.

 Accumulated annual leave must be used for FMLA absences if an employee has more than 40 hours in their leave bank.
 Personal days, floating holidays and comp time may be used as well.
+Once all other available leave, including Short Term Disability, has been exhausted, A Friend in Need donated hours may be used.

 Can a supervisor contact the employee for work-related needs while on FMLA?